na-na-hi/renget/archive/iftod.md

 ===================================

 Imagine if your palico started teaching you rudimentary Monster to fill the idle hours between hunts, only for you to find out that they're all raunchy as fuck when they aren't focused on hunting.
-\>jog through a jaggi nest on your way to the target's location
+%darkgreen%\>jog through a jaggi nest on your way to the target's location
 \>the Great Jaggi and his male cronies aren't home, leaving only the female Jaggia, who look up as you go stomping through
 \>"Oh, look girls, a hunter!"
 \>they all start catcalling you
 \>"Yoo-hoo!
 Hunter-boy!
 Come have some fun!
 The Alpha and his gang aren't home yet, we have plenty of time!"
 \>"They haven't given me any attention in weeks!
 You're not going to leave a girl hanging, are you?"
 \>"Oh no, I'm so heavy with eggs.
 I sure hope a big, strong male claims and fertilizes them before I have to lay.
 It'd be such a waste, otherwise..."
-\>You just keep your gaze forwards and keep running, scowling a bit as you hear your Palico snickering now that he knows you can understand them.
+\>You just keep your gaze forwards and keep running, scowling a bit as you hear your Palico snickering now that he knows you can understand them.%%

 ===================================

 >That does make me think of a silly idea where a monster just one day came up to some small village and "took" it over.
 Nothing extreme like forcing the villagers to do its bidding but instead more like a gigantic cat that keeps pests and other monsters away as long as it's kept well fed.
 If the villagers treat it good then it'll just lounge around all day and not destroy your house.
 Other than feeding it and maybe grooming it every once in a while the villagers are free to do whatever.
 Don't know what current monster would fit best for this "position" though.

-\>an aspiring Great Jaggi, sick of losing members of his pack to Hunters and other monsters, decided to solve the issue directly
+%darkgreen%\>an aspiring Great Jaggi, sick of losing members of his pack to Hunters and other monsters, decided to solve the issue directly
 \>one day, he bravely led his pack right into the heart of a small human village tucked deep in the forest, effectively taking over the Hunterless village simply by refusing to leave, no matter how much the villagers put up a fuss
 \>over time, the uneasiness between the two species softened, Jaggi could be seen lounging in the shade of the streets, hunting packs made up of humans and monsters brought back more food than either species could alone, and farmers tending fields were aided by the Jaggi’s strength in pulling plows and defending the crops from invading pests
 \>Jaggia joined the human mothers in their nurseries, caring for and defending the human and monster babies alike, while other monsters chose to live with human families as a sort of protector, ensuring no harm came to those humans they considered their pack
-\>the enigmatic Great Jaggi was given a raised, covered pavilion in the center of town, where one can often find elders playing board games in the shade, watched over by his lazy eye, lounging among his harem of Jaggia, and well-fed by the scraps given him by the village’s young children
+\>the enigmatic Great Jaggi was given a raised, covered pavilion in the center of town, where one can often find elders playing board games in the shade, watched over by his lazy eye, lounging among his harem of Jaggia, and well-fed by the scraps given him by the village’s young children%%

 ---
 ###*Kirin*